Satisfactory Academic Progress (SAP)

-Grades and credits considered when evaluating Satisfactory Academic Progress:
+Grades and units considered when evaluating Satisfactory Academic Progress:

 Grades of A, A-, B+, B, B-, C+, C, C-, D+, D, CR are considered attempted and earned hours.
 These grades are considered "successfully completed units."

-• Grades of NC, W, WP, X, I, F, U are considered attempted but not earned.
+Grades of NC, W, F, U are considered attempted but not earned.

 Credit transferred from other institutions is included in the calculation of both attempted and earned hours.

 Satisfactory Academic Progress Review

 Satisfactory academic progress is reviewed at the end of each semester.

 Transfer credits converted to units are not taken into consideration for satisfactory academic progress until after receipt of official transcripts.

 Warning Status is assigned the semester following when a student fails to meet SAP for GPA, completion rate, or maximum timeframe.

 • The student is notified through their beloit.edu email account.

 • Warning Status lasts one semester during which a student may continue to receive federal, state and institutional aid.

 Financial Aid Suspension may be appealed to the Office of Financial Aid.
 The Appeal Process follows below.

 A student may be removed from Suspended Status after successfully appealing or meeting SAP in a subsequent semester, at which point the student will be eligible for all aid programs.

 Federal, state and institutional aid may be received for one payment period while on Probation.
 To regain eligibility after that, the student must meet SAP or the requirements of the approved individual academic plan.

-The loss of financial aid eligibility may be appealed if extenuating circumstances interfered with the ability to meet satisfactory academic progress.
+The loss of financial aid eligibility may be appealed if extenuating circumstances interfered with the student's ability to meet satisfactory academic progress.
 To appeal the loss of financial aid, submit the SAP Appeal Form explaining the extenuating circumstances that impacted the student's ability to make academic progress and provide supporting documentation.